-No. As a member of the Arab League, however, Algeria has imposed sanctions on Syria.
+As a member country of The Arab League, it has approved sanctions on Syria.
 These include:

-cutting off transactions with the Central Bank of Syria;
+cutting off transactions with the Syrian central bank

-banning senior Syrian officials from travelling to other Arab countries; and
+a ban on senior Syrian officials travelling to other Arab countries

-freezing assets related to President Bashar al-Assad’s government.
+a freeze on assets related to President Bashar al-Assad’s government

 As well, Algeria has sanctions against Al Qaeda preventing designated individuals from entering or passing through Algeria, using flag vessels or aircraft, selling or supplying certain goods, or selling weapons.